Kong/docs.konghq.com/app/_hub/kong-inc/key-auth-enc/index.md

 `username`<br>*semi-optional*   | The username of the consumer.
 Either this field or `custom_id` must be specified.
 `custom_id`<br>*semi-optional*  | A custom identifier used to map the consumer to another database.
 Either this field or `username` must be specified.

-If you are also using the [ACL](/plugins/acl/) plugin and whitelists with this service, you must add the new consumer to a whitelisted group.
+If you are also using the [ACL](/plugins/acl/) plugin and allow lists with this service, you must add the new consumer to the allowed group.
 See [ACL: Associating Consumers][acl-associating] for details.

 ### Create a Key